fibo/.software/README.md

 ## Packaging software

 *.software* installs software locally downloading and compiling sources.
-This process can be time and cpu consuming, so, if you have two or more similar machines is not that difficut to build only once, then package your result and installing it on other hosts.
+This process can be time and cpu consuming, so, if you have two or more similar machines is not that difficult to build only once, then package your result and installing it on other hosts.
 The requirement are

 * The hosts has the same system software (OS, kernel, etc) and environment.